-Mr. Wei Junhao, aged 63, was born in November 1961.
+Mr. Wei Junhao, was born in November 1961.
 He is a professor (postdoctoral) and doctoral supervisor.
-Mr. Wei is an independent non-executive Director of the Company, and also a professor of China University of Geosciences (Wuhan) Resources Institute (中國地質大學(武漢)資源學院).
-Mr. Wei is also a board member of China Gold Association, supervision engineer of Central Geological Prospecting Fund, executive director of China Mineral Rights Appraisers Association, senior reserve appraiser of China Mineral Rights Appraisers Association, member of China Geological Society Overseas Resources Committee and member of China Geological Society Mine Geology Committee.
+Mr. Wei is an Independent Non-executive Director of the Company, and also a professor of China University of Geosciences (Wuhan) Resources Institute.
+Mr. Wei is also a board member of China Gold Association, a supervision engineer of Central Geological Exploration Fund, standing director of Chinese Association of Mineral Resources Appraisers, senior reserve appraiser of Chinese Association of Mineral Resources Appraisers, member of China Geological Society Overseas Resources Committee and member of China Geological Society Mine Geology Committee, Chief Expert of Mineral Exploration at the Geological Survey and Research Institute of the Mongolian Autonomous Region, External Director of the State owned Assets Management Commission of Hunan Province, and Chairman of the Academic Committee of the Key Laboratory of Hidden Mineral Exploration in Qinghai Province.
 Mr. Wei has also been an independent director of Pengxin International Mining Co., Ltd (鵬欣環球資源股份有限公司), a company whose shares are listed on the Shanghai Stock Exchange (stock code: 600490) since 7 June 2021.
 Mr. Wei has engaged in metallogenic prediction and prospecting research for a long time with over 30 years of work experience in geological research and exploration practice.
 Mr. Wei puts forward "mineralization field theory", which is very famous in domestic gold industry.
 Mr. Wei has hosted over 100 national level, provincial level and enterprise projects as project leader.
-By his effort, Liaoning Wulong Gold Mine (遼寧五龍金礦) increased over 20 tonnes reserves in prospecting ore in resource exhausted mines during 1997-1999.
-Shanxi Tongguan Gold Mining Company (陝西潼關黃金礦業公司) increased 17 tonnes reserves in geological research and prospecting study during 2004-2007.
-Shandong Yantai Xintai Gold Company (山 東煙台鑫泰黃金公司) increased 15 tonnes reserves in geological prospecting research project during 2006-2009.
+By his effort, Liaoning Wulong Gold Mine increased over 20 tonnes reserves in prospecting ore in resource exhausted mines during 1997-1999.
+Shanxi Tongguan Gold Mining Company increased 17 tonnes reserves in geological research and prospecting study during 2004-2007.
+Shandong Yantai Xintai Gold Company increased 15 tonnes reserves in geological prospecting research project during 2006-2009.
 Qinghai Yushu copper, lead and zinc prospecting project obtained more than 1.2 million reserves.
 Made major breakthrough in the prospecting of lead and zinc deposits in Xiasai, Sichuan Province.
 Other prospecting projects also obtained obvious results.
 Many large-scale domestic professional newspaper such as "China Gold News", "China Mining News", and "China Metallurgical News" reported his prospecting results several times.
 Mr. Wei currently cultivates over 150 masters and doctoral students.
-Mr. Wei has been an independent non-executive Director of the Company since February 2016.
+Mr. Wei has been an Independent Non-executive Director of the Company since February 2016.